Updated October 15, 2021 at 5:30 pm ET

-With the 2018 effective date for the new revenue recognition standard issued by FASB quickly approaching, SC&H Group has pulled together a comprehensive series of industry specific resources.
-The following blog post summarizes revenue recognition concepts specific to manufacturing contractors that must be considered to ensure their accounting policies are aligned with the FASB’s new standard.
+The following blog post summarizes revenue recognition concepts specific to manufacturing contractors that must be considered to ensure their accounting policies are aligned with the FASB’s standards.

-Many companies are coming to the realization that FASB’s new model brings more judgment and estimation into the revenue recognition process, a concept that can make some accounting professionals uncomfortable.
-One of the key steps in the new approach for recognizing revenue is “Identifying Separate Performance Obligations in the Contract.”
+The FASB’s standards that were updated in 2018, put more judgment and estimation into the revenue recognition process.
+One of the key steps in the approach for recognizing revenue is “Identifying Separate Performance Obligations in the Contract.”
 A performance obligation is defined as a promise to transfer a distinct good, service, or bundle of goods and services to a customer.
-Although the type and number of performance obligations inherent in a contract will vary based on each manufacturing environment, three key challenges emerged that require careful consideration for almost all manufacturers.
-These three challenges are discussed in further detail below.
+Although the type and number of performance obligations inherent in a contract will vary based on each manufacturing environment, there are three key challenges that require careful consideration for almost all manufacturers.

 Challenge #1: Shipping and Handling – All About Timing and Control